Textualize/rich/docs/source/progress.rst

     class MyProgress(Progress):
         def get_renderables(self):
             yield Panel(self.make_tasks_table(self.tasks))

 Multiple Progress
 -----------------

 You can't have different columns per task with a single Progress instance.
-However, you can have as many Progress instance as you like in a :ref:`live`.
+However, you can have as many Progress instances as you like in a :ref:`live`.
 See `live_progress.py <https://github.com/willmcgugan/rich/blob/master/examples/live_progress.py>`_ and `dynamic_progress.py <https://github.com/willmcgugan/rich/blob/master/examples/dynamic_progress.py>`_ for examples of using multiple Progress instances.

 Example
 -------